Perl Basics «Prev Next»

 Perl Array References

 In the previous lesson you learned about Perl's capacity to create and use references to data.
 Specifically, you learned about scalar references.In this lesson we will cover references to arrays.
 References to arrays are just like references to scalars, where the only difference is that the reference knows it points to an array.
+You can create a reference to an array like this:

 @presidents = qw( Franklin Harry Dwight